AI-Hivemind-Lab/instructions/[human]_cloudflare_workers_deployment_playbook.md

 3. **Never deploy a company app to a personal Cloudflare account.** Even if it technically works.
 Personal accounts mean the app leaves when you leave the company, admins can't monitor or take over, and billing ends up on personal cards.

-4. **Always verify `*.workers.dev` URLs are disabled after every deploy.** AI usually handles this, but silently.
+4. **Always verify `*.workers.dev` URLs are disabled after every deploy.** The `workers_dev: false` / `preview_urls: false` fields in `wrangler.jsonc` should keep them off, but verify anyway.
 Open the Cloudflare dashboard → your Worker → Settings, and confirm both Worker URL and Preview URLs show `Inactive`.
 Until they are, your app is reachable from the public Internet bypassing the Zero Trust gate.

 5. **Sync secrets across all platforms when rotating.** If you rotate `SUPABASE_ANON_KEY` in Supabase but forget to update it in the Worker, the app breaks.
 If you rotate it in the Worker but forget Supabase, the old key still works elsewhere and isn't actually rotated.
 Rotation must happen everywhere the secret lives, in the same change.